 Because some of our members are sensitive/allergic to chemical scents, the use of strong perfumes and colognes is discouraged.

 We have a choir of approximately 10 people.
-Rehearsal is at 9:00 on Sunday mornings if you want to join.
+Rehearsal is at 9:00 on Sunday mornings if you want to sing with us.

 The main entrance to the church is at 196 Elm Street, Braintree.